LSaber36/LSaber36/README.md

   - I attended [UCF](https://www.ucf.edu/) in Orlando, FL
   - I'm currently working on a digital dashboard for my living room with google assistant and smart home functionalities

-- 🔨 My past work experience includes an internship at:
+- 🔨 My work experience includes:
-  - [Deloitte](https://www2.deloitte.com/us/en.html), where I worked on a team developing a website and learned about SQL
+  - Internship at [Deloitte](https://www2.deloitte.com/us/en.html), where I worked on a team developing a website and learned about SQL
+  - Validation Engineering at [Texas Instruments](https://www.ti.com/), where I've contributed to validation on multiple parts across two product lines

 - 👯 I’m looking to collaborate on projects that are:
   - Impactful to society
-  - An opportunity to learn
+  - Provide learning opportunities
   - Technically interesting

 - 📆 Past projects I'm proud of: